ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 Step 2) Abort land flight behavior
 ----------------------------------
-The abort behaviour has a default configuration and does not require a pre-planned mission or special configuring.
+The abort behaviour has a default configuration and does not require a pre-planned mission.
 The default abort behavior is to simulate an auto-takeoff: pitch up at least 10 degrees and set throttle to TKOFF_THR_MAX and hold the heading until it reaches a target altitude of 30m.
 It is possible to override the pitch and altitude to allow for a customized behavior.

 - Pitch minimum.
 If there was a NAV_TAKEOFF ever executed on this mission then the same pitch will be re-used here.
 - Target altitude.
 If NAV_LAND param1 is >0 then it is used as a target altitude in meters.
 Else If a NAV_TAKEOFF was ever executed on this mission then the same altitude will be re-used here.